HASSIIYY/DotFiles/README.md

 ##### 11. Autologin and Autostart Xorg via Systemd:
 > __ATTENTION!__ <br/>
-> Instead of a colon, paste the path to the cloned DotFiles folder, or to the one where you copied the repository files
+> Instead of a colon, paste the path to the cloned DotFiles folder, or to the one where you copied the repository files.

 ```sh
 Command: